Cloud-Schematics/gcat-multizone-vpc/README.md

 # GCAT Multizone VPC

-This module creates a VPC with subnets across 1, 2, or 3 zones, a network ACL, and optionall creates public gateways in those zones.
+This module creates a VPC with subnets across 1, 2, or 3 zones, a network ACL, and optionally creates public gateways in those zones.

 ![Multizone VPC](./.docs/multizone.png)